BrianSemiglia/Cycle.swift/README.md

 At the same time, moving state out of objects removes their identity and makes them much reusable/disposable.
 For example, a view that is not visible can be freed/reused without losing the data that it was hosting.

 ### Perspective
-Going back to the flip-book philosphy, more complex animations also include the use of sound.
+Going back to the flip-book philosophy, more complex animations also include the use of sound.
 Light and sound are two perspectives rendered in unison to create the illusion of physical cohesion.
 The illusion is due to the mediums having no physical dependence on one another.
 In the Cycle architecture, drivers are the perspectives of the application's state.

 Further, perspectives don't have to be specific to a single medium.
 For example, a screen implemented as a nested-tree of views could be instead be implemented as an array of independent views backed by a nested-model.
 This would prevent changes to a child-view's interface from rippling up to its parents, grandparents, etc. while still allowing for a coordinated rendering.
 Scaled up, this has the potential to produce an application where there is only ever one degree of delegation.